 The strong influential role of Samuel Mandoka within the Pine Creek settlement began during the lifetime of Steven Pamptopee.
 At Steven’s death in 1926, Samuel was not formally designated to the “office” as chief but was essentially appointed by consensus of the residents of the Pine Creek Reservation because of his good education and outgoing personality.

-The comparative prosperity of the settlement in the later nineteenth century fell victim to the general agricultural decline of the post-World-War-I era, and was exacerbated by the Great Depression.
+The relative prosperity of the settlement in the later nineteenth century fell prey to the general agricultural decline of the post-World-War-I era and was intensified by the Great Depression.

-During World War II, some NHBP members joined the armed services, while others took jobs in urban industries.
-Several men worked in factories in Battle Creek or Detroit during these years; women also took industrial jobs.
+Some NHBP members joined the armed services during World War II, while others took jobs in urban industries.
+During these years, several men worked in factories in Battle Creek or Detroit; women also took industrial jobs.

 After World War II, the pattern of work off the reservation continued to grow.
-For many Huron Potawatomi, this period marked the first participation in the urban labor market.
+For many of the NHBP, this period marked the first participation in the urban labor market.
 By the end of the War, factory employment and other urban jobs had largely replaced the earlier dependence on seasonal farm work and subsistence farming.

 The decade of the 1970’s proved to be a pivotal period in the development of the Nottawaseppi Huron Band of the Potawatomi’s political organization.

-In the spring of 1972, the NHBP decided to make their first concerted effort since 1934 at seeking federal acknowledgment.
+In the spring of 1972, the NHBP decided to make their first concerted effort since 1934 at seeking federal reaffirmation.
 This effort continued for several years with little progress despite considerable effort.